spottradingllc/unused-servers/README.md

 # Get Unused Servers

 Get-UnusedServers uses Graphite, Salt and Zookeeper to determine which servers are not being used.

+Find more about it in our blog: http://www.spottradingllc.com/automating-the-discovery-and-decommissioning-of-servers-with-open-source-tools-saltstack-graphite-zookeeper-and-collectl/

 ## Description